nicktheo59/nicktheo59.github.io/index.md

 <!-- List of links to other projects, Just the Script,  etc.  -->

 <br/>
-Thanks for stopping by.
-I can now send you on your merry way.
+Thanks for stopping by :)
 <br/>

 <!-- ***